Coronavirus

 Predicting the Unpredictable -5 April 2022

-Omega Analysis in Health: Coronavirus Introduction -27 February 2022.
+Omega Analysis in Health: Coronavirus Introduction to Growth Bounds and Epidemiological Model -27 February 2022.

-This is a brief introduction to how we use our model to navigate Covid-19 waves.
-It in we show how it applied to the Omicron wave in England and in Ontario, where flawed estimates of its severity caused significant planning problems.
+This is a brief introduction to the use of our model in navigating Covid-19 waves.
+It is applied to the Omicron waves in England and in Ontario, where flawed estimates of its severity caused significant planning problems.

 In addition to illustrating the way in which the Gompertz Function makes accurate predictions of healthcare demands we also show how our Extreme Value Statistics can be used to remove uncertainties in the transition between the linear growth and Gompertz Function growth phases.